xinyi/xinyi.github.io/index.md

 ## Xinyi Chen

-I'm a research engineer at [Google AI](https://ai.google/research/).
-I'm interested in algorithms in machine learning, specifically online learning and nonconvex optimization.
-I graduated from the math department at [Princeton University](https://www.princeton.edu/), where I was fortunate to be advised by Prof. [Elad Hazan](https://www.cs.princeton.edu/~ehazan/).
+I'm a Ph.D. student in the Department of Computer Science at Princeton University.
+I'm very fortunate to be advised by Prof. [Elad Hazan](https://www.cs.princeton.edu/~ehazan/).
+I'm interested in algorithms for machine learning, specifically online learning and nonconvex optimization.

 ### Publications